Sky-Workshop/logseq-1/README.md

 # logseq
-This is a personal knowledge graph
+This is a personal knowledge graph created and maintained through https://www.logseq.com